Enrico De Nicola

-Enrico De Nicola, (/it/; 9 November 1877 – 1 October 1959) was an Italian jurist, journalist, politician, statesman, and provisional head of state of republican Italy from 1946 to 1948.
-Afterwards, he became the first president of Italy on 1 January 1948.
+Enrico De Nicola (/it/; 9 November 1877 – 1 October 1959) was an Italian jurist, journalist, politician, and statesman who served as the first president of Italy in 1948 and provisional head of state of republican Italy from 1946 to 1948.

 Biography

 Enrico De Nicola was born in Naples and became famous as a penal lawyer.
 He studied law at the University of Naples, graduating in 1896.
-As a Liberal he was elected a deputy for the first time in 1909 and, from 1913 to 1921, he filled minor governmental posts until the advent of fascism, when he retired from political life.
+As a Liberal, he was elected a deputy for the first time in 1909 and, from 1913 to 1921, he filled minor governmental posts until the advent of fascism, when he retired from political life.
 He served as Under-Secretary of State for the Colonies in the Giolitti government (November 1913 — March 1914) and Under-Secretary of State for the Treasury in the Orlando cabinet (January–June 1919).
 On 26 June 1920, he was elected speaker of the Chamber of Deputies, holding office until January 1924.
 He was appointed senator by King Victor Emmanuel III in 1929, but he refused to take his seat and never took part in the workings of the Assembly.